 Yes, you are correct: only charges which have been nolle prosequi'd (withdrawn) or dismissed (and not via offender offender program) is a charge eligible for expungement.
 Even those charges which are eligible are not automatically expunged.

 Yes, they can if it's an official or professional setting.
 If it's at a party trying to impress a circle of guests after people have had a few drinks, no one is going to think twice about it.
-Tell your friend not to do that; the argument that it took place accidentally won't fly.
-Good luck...Read more »
+Tell your friend not to do that; the argument that it took place accidentally won't fly....Read more »

 Who is held responsible for the duration of a Foley catheter being in a male patient?
 The patient? or the doctor?
 My urethra has to be damaged on the 16th of January, for a urodynamics test.
 The catheter was installed on November 29th.
 I bled perhaps a quarter cup of blood and I am in pain.
 I was...
 Read more »

 Write down what happened when, who said what to who when before you forget.
-Focus on getting well, and you don't want to give anyone an idea that you would possibly sue anyone--otherwise the doctors you need will shy away, for worry they'll be "dragged into a malpractice case."
-Then contact a...Read more »
+Focus on getting well, and you don't want to give anyone an idea that you would possibly sue anyone--otherwise the doctors you need will shy away, for worry they'll be "dragged into a malpractice case."...Read more »

 The first step is to gather the pertinent medical records and contact an experienced medical malpractice lawyer to discuss the case.
 If the lawyer is interested in the case, they will review the records and inform you whether your should further pursue the case.
 If you have trouble gathering the...Read more »